Self-Admitted GenAI Usage in Open-Source Software: Discussion

-\textbf{Software developers} can browse our taxonomy of tasks, content types, and purposes to identify potential applications of GenAI tools in their projects.
-One central aspect is whether to establish guidelines clarifying in which cases project maintainers require contributors to disclose and acknowledge GenAI usage (see also Section~\ref{sec:discussion-rq2}).
-In our study, we found instances where such acknowledgments were combined with warnings about the potential negative implications of GenAI tool usage.
+We found that some acknowledgments were combined with warnings about the potential negative implications of GenAI tool usage.
 Sometimes, GenAI tools were also blamed for issues.
-However, acknowledgment can also serve a positive purpose.
-We found GenAI mentions in the context of documented prompts.
+However, acknowledgment can also serve a positive purpose, e.g., documenting prompts.
 The question arises not only when to acknowledge GenAI usage, but also which context to document beyond the tool name (which we focused on).
 In which cases does it make sense to document complete prompts and where and how should one document the generation context?
-Such questions can be addressed both from a scientific and from a more practice-oriented perspective.
-Our findings suggest that a more standardized approach for documenting GenAI contributions is required, since most self-admitted GenAI usages did not document the generation context beyond brief summaries.
+Such questions can be addressed both from a \textbf{scientific} and from a \textbf{practical} perspective.
+A more standardized approach for documenting GenAI contributions is required, since most self-admitted GenAI usages did not document the generation context beyond brief summaries.
+As discussed above, we found cases documenting prompts behind GenAI usage. \textbf{GenAI tool builders} (e.g., of IDE plugins) could offer an option to record these contexts, enabling transparent acknowledgment of GenAI usage and prompt reuse.